-public boolean

-setIfFeasible(RelativeTime period,

-RelativeTime cost,

-RelativeTime deadline)

-throws IllegalArgumentException,

-IllegalAssignmentError
+public boolean setIfFeasible(RelativeTime period, RelativeTime cost, RelativeTime deadline) throws IllegalArgumentException, IllegalAssignmentError period The proposed period.
+There is no default value.
+When period is null an exception is thrown.

 This method first performs a feasibility analysis using the period, cost and deadline attributes as replacements for the matching attributes this.
 When the resulting system is feasible the method replaces the current attributes of this with the new attributes.